-During Moiré screening, the child stands inside a specialized device that projects contour lines, called Moiré fringes, onto the child's back; a photograph is then taken of the projection.
+During Moiré topography screening, the child stands inside a specialized device that projects contour lines, called Moiré fringes, onto the child's back; a photograph is then taken of the projection.
 An examiner counts the number of asymmetric contour lines.
-54 Students with two or more asymmetric Moiré fringes often are referred for radiography.
-48
+Students with two or more asymmetric Moiré fringes are often referred for radiography.